Suiyang County

 Suiyang County (绥阳县 (綏陽縣, Suíyáng Xiàn)) is a county in Guizhou Province, China.
 It is under the jurisdiction of the prefecture-level city of Zunyi.
 It has an area of 2,566 square kilometers and a population of 560,000 as of 2017.

 Suiyang leaf-litter toad, Leptobrachella suiyangensis, is only known from the Huoqiuba Nature Reserve in Suiyang County.

+Administrative divisions

+Suiyang County is divided into 1 subdistrict, 12 towns and 2 townships: